a-roomana/django-jalali-date/README.md

 ## Version Compatibility
+#### Python
+- python 3.8 and below is  compatible with 0.3.2 and below
+- python 3.X and above is compatible with 1.0.0 and above

+#### Django
-We tested the latest version on the some Django versions
+I tested the latest version on some Django versions on python 3.8
-- django == 3.0.3
-- django == 2.2.9
+- django == 3.2.8
-- django == 1.11.27
+- django == 2.2.24

-But I think it will work properly on other versions as well.
+I think it will work properly on other versions as well.

+If you plan to use it in Django 1.X, install version 0.3.2

 ## Install